alexanderlenders/Mid-level-features/README.md

 This repository contains code for the paper "Investigating the temporal dynamics and modelling of mid-level feature representations in humans" (Karapetian et al., 2025).

-Data for the paper can be found at [https://osf.io/7c9bz/](https://osf.io/7c9bz/).
+The data and stimulus set from the paper can be found at [https://osf.io/7c9bz/](https://osf.io/7c9bz/).

 For questions about the code or the paper, please email agnessakarapetian@gmail.com.